fruitsaladchan/init.lua/README.md

 # init.lua
 init.lua i use for vms/servers

-tried making as minimal/short as possible
+tried making as minimal/short as possible and fitting all into one file

+# plugins
+-lazy package manager
+-catpuccin colorscheme
+-conform
+-nvim-lsp
+-nvim-cmp
+-treesitter
+-mason
+-lualine
+-whichkey
+-nvim-tree
+-dressing.nvim
+-and more

 # requirements
 - a nerd font